Meet Julie Anderson

 Meet Katie Shumake

+Katie joined Stanford as the marketing specialist for BeWell in 2015 and is proud to have made contributions to Stanford’s growing culture of wellness.
 She was inspired to go into public health communication through her own personal wellness journey.
 Realizing that better well-being is achievable, Katie wanted to use her skills to make health and wellness more accessible for others.
-She started as the marketing specialist for BeWell in 2015 and is proud to have made contributions to Stanford’s growing culture of wellness.
+Her past professional experience includes marketing and communications includes social-emotional health, nationwide workplace wellness programs and environmental health.

 Born and raised in North Carolina, Katie returned to the area in 2019 to raise her family.
-In her spare time, she enjoys reading, writing, exploring new places, and going on walks with her family.
+In her spare time, she enjoys reading, writing, exploring new places and going on walks with her family.

 Meet Jamie Silacci